-of faces have been determined, blurring those pixels is trivial.
+Although policy and mechanism are ideally disjoint, the mechanism determines the range of enforceable policies.
+The sophistication, accuracy, and speed of image processing algorithms is a key determinant of the mechanism that can be supported for live denaturing.
+Figure 2 shows three examples of denatured video frames.
+Figure 2(a) only requires face detection.
+Once the bounding boxes of faces have been determined, blurring those pixels is trivial.
 Figure 2(b) shows selective, policy-guided blurring of faces.
 Perhaps the person whose face is visible is a well-known public figure, with a lower expectation of privacy.
 Implementing this policy requires face recognition, after face detection.
-This paper focuses on scenarios such as Figure 2(b).
-Figure 2(c) is a more aggressively denatured version of Figure 2(b) because even the landmark which gives the location of image capture has been obscured.
+This article focuses on scenarios such as Figure 2(b).
+Figure 2(c) is a more aggressively denatured version of Figure 2(b) because even the landmark that gives the location of image capture has been obscured.
 This requires object recognition of well-known buildings.
-With the implementation of appropriate landmark detection algorithms (already supported by some augmented reality applications today), it would be straightforward to extend our system to support scenarios such as Figure 2(c).